Hyperbolic groups with planar boundaries: The JSJ decomposition

-Finally, for each component $\Omega$ of $S^2\setminus Q_v$, the action of its stabilizer $G_{\Omega}$ is geometrically finite, hence isomorphic to a geometrically finite Fuchsian group and we may conclude that $\oo/G_v$ is a surface of finite type.
-By Lemma \ref{lma:l3typeIII}, there are only finitely many of them.\endp
+Finally, for each component $\Omega$ of $S^2\setminus Q_v$, the action of its stabilizer $G_{\Omega}$ is geometrically finite, hence isomorphic to a geometrically finite Fuchsian group and we may conclude that $\oo/G_v$ is a surface of finite type. \endp